Dark-eyed junco: Distribution and habitat

 The dark-eyed junco's breeding habitat is coniferous or mixed forest areas throughout North America.
 In otherwise optimal conditions it also utilizes other habitats, but at the southern margin of its range it can only persist in its favorite habitat.
 Northern birds migrate further south, arriving in their winter quarters between mid-September and November and leaving to breed from mid-March onwards, with almost all of them gone by the end of April or so.
 Many populations are permanent residents or altitudinal migrants, while in cold years they may choose to stay in their winter range and breed there.
-For example, in the Sierra Nevada Mountains of eastern California, J. hymealis populations will migrate to winter ranges 5000–7000 ft lower than their summer range.
+For example, in the Sierra Nevada Mountains of eastern California, J. hyemalis populations will migrate to winter ranges 5000–7000 ft lower than their summer range.
 Seasonally sympatric females show difference in migration and reproductive timing that is dependent on hormone and ovary regulation.
 The migrant female J. hyemails experience delayed growth in the gonad to allow time for their seasonal migration.
 They then migrate down to the northeastern United States, where the resident subspecies is the Carolina dark-eyed junco (J. h. carolinensis).
 Female Carolina dark-eyed juncos have large ovaries and, therefore, do not experience gonadal growth delays because they are residents in the area.
 In winter, dark-eyed juncos are familiar in and around towns, and in many places are the most common birds at feeders.
 The slate-colored dark-eyed junco (J. h. hyemalis) is a rare vagrant to Western Europe and may successfully winter in Great Britain, usually in domestic gardens.